I love eating sufganiyot for Chanukah.

 In a separate bowl, mix milk, egg and vanilla.
 Add to dry ingredients and beat until smooth.
 Mix in chopped apple.

-Drop by teaspoonfuls into hot oil, either in a deep fryer or in 2 1/2 to 3-inches deep.
+Drop by teaspoonfuls into hot oil, either in a deep fryer (this is the one I have) or in 2 1/2 to 3-inches deep.
 Fry until golden browned.

 Drain well on cookie rack, over paper towels or newspaper.
 Dust with powdered sugar.
 Try not to eat the first batch while you finish frying the last one.